Social Resilience and Security

 As transgressive behaviours transect disciplinary boundaries, multi- and interdisciplinary approaches are needed to fully understand the etiology of transgressive behaviours.

-The Social Security and Resilience programme at Leiden University brings together experts from the Faculties of Archaeology, Law, Social and Behavioural Sciences, Governance and Global Affairs, and Humanities.
+The Social Resilience and Security programme at Leiden University brings together experts from the Faculties of Archaeology, Governance and Global Affairs, Humanities, Law and Social and Behavioural Sciences.
 Together with a large network of international experts, the programme seeks to better identify, prevent and reduce the causes and consequences of transgressive behaviours in society.